Prathibanshiva/QUIZ-APPLICATION-WITH-TIMER/README.md

             this.options = options;
             this.correctAnswerIndex = correctAnswerIndex;
         }

-        boolean isCorrect(int answerIndex) {
+        // Check if the user's answer is correct boolean isCorrect(int answerIndex) {
             return answerIndex == correctAnswerIndex;
         }
     }

-    public static void main(String[] args) {
+    // Main class to handle quiz game logic public static void main(String[] args) {
+        // Initialize quiz questions
         List<QuizQuestion> questions = new ArrayList<>();
         questions.add(new QuizQuestion(
             "What is the capital of France?",